JDavidDiaz/DataMining/README.md

 ```

 ## 4.- Fitting Multiple Linear Regression to the Training set
+Here we create the regressor, which will allow us to fit the MLR into the Training Set.
 ```r
 //regressor = lm(formula = Profit ~ R.D.Spend + Administration + Marketing.Spend + State)
 regressor = lm(formula = Profit ~ .,